 In this article, I’m gonna show you how to program any STM32 microcontroller.
 As an example, I’ll use the Nucleo-L053R8 Evaluation board.
 But you can use any board.
 Also, a custom one, designed by you.

-First, we’re gonna take care of what we do need hardware and software wise.
+First, we’re gonna take care of what do we need hardware and software-wise.
 Then we’ll install the STM32CubeIDE.
 I will introduce you to the workflow briefly.
 And finally, we’re gonna write the first super simple program.

 What is STM32?

 STM32 is a family of 32-bit microcontrollers based on the ARM Cortex-M core and developed by ST Microelectronics.
 Thanks to the wide range of models, it’s very easy to find the right model for your applications.
 ST provides an application: ST MCUFinder, which, on the basis of a number of filters, will automatically search for the model/models that meet all the requirements.